-Our maternity investigation team brings together individuals with professional investigation backgrounds in health and other relevant disciplines.
+Our Maternity Investigation Team brings together individuals with professional investigation backgrounds in health and other relevant disciplines.

-Our maternity investigation team is led by Professor James Walker - Clinical Director, Louise Page - Acting Clinical Director and Sandy Lewis - Associate Director of the Maternity Programme.
+Our Maternity Investigation Team is led by Professor James Walker - Clinical Director, Louise Page - Acting Clinical Director and Sandy Lewis - Associate Director of the Maternity Programme.

 The senior team also includes obstetricians and midwives who act as clinical advisors.
 We consult with additional specialist clinical advisors in neonatology, anaesthetics and midwifery.

-Our maternity investigators have a wide range of professional backgrounds including health and other sectors.
+Our maternity investigators come from a wide range of professional backgrounds including health and other sectors.
 This helps to ensure we have a strong mix of people with clinical experience and knowledge, including in midwifery and nursing, with people who can bring fresh thinking and insight to challenge long-held assumptions about how maternity services should be delivered.

 Our maternity investigators have the skills to:

 - Conduct effective and efficient investigations, working with families and trusts to establish key facts.

 - Be independent and unbiased.
 If they have any conflict of interest (having worked in the trust or knowing people involved) they do not carry out the investigation.

 - Employ robust analytical methodology to understand the contributory factors of maternity incidents.